ppeccin/javatari/Readme.txt

 Version 4.1
 ============
-- Support for Starpath/Supercharger tape ROM format
+- New concept: Savestate Cartridges!
-- Added ability to save individual Savestate files to disk (press F8)
+- Store emulator state as Savestate Cartridge files to disk any time (press F8)
-- Savestate files can now be shared and loaded as normal ROMs
+- Savestate Cartridges can be distributed and loaded as normal ROMs
-- Savestate files can also be embedded as normal auto-load ROMs
+- Savestate Cartridges can also be embedded as auto-load ROMs
+- Support for Starpath/Supercharger Tape ROM format
 - Bugfixes and improvements